Justia Lawyer Rating

 Keep in mind that the “amount” of drugs you possessed is not always easily determined.
 Sometimes, police will attribute drugs to someone they arrested that didn’t belong to them; however, they were the most convenient person to pin the drugs on.
 This reaffirms the fact that anyone facing Virginia PWID charges needs an experienced drug crimes lawyer to represent them and fight for their freedom every step of the way.

 If you face possession with intent to distribute marijuana, it’s not “just a marijuana case.”
 If convicted, you could be sent to prison for years.
-Don’t take any chances when selecting a Virginia drug crimes defense lawyer, and reach out to Robinson Law as soon as possible.
-At Robinson, we have decades of experience helping clients beat some of the toughest drug cases.
-To learn more, and to schedule a free consultation, call (703) 844-3746.
+Don’t take any chances when selecting a Virginia drug crimes defense lawyer, and reach out to Lawyer Up Virginia as soon as possible.
+At Robinson Law, PLLC, we have decades of experience helping clients beat some of the toughest drug cases.
+To learn more, and to schedule a free consultation, call 703-542-3616.
 You can also connect with us through our online form.